Grand Affairs Group recognises the work of the following organisations

-You should note that the PIPA scheme only uses RPII registered inspectors and the test carried out by these inspectors is exactly the same whether you use PIPA or not.
+You should note that the PIPA scheme only uses PIPA registered Inspection Bodies and all equipment inspected that falls within the scope of BS EN 14960 will be added to the PIPA scheme..
 The additional benefits of the PIPA scheme is explained on their web site.

 If you require any further clarification on the inspection of inflatables then please contact the office.